ropensci/roweb3/content/blog/2024-10-22-first-time-contributions/index.md

 your rOpenSci repository as 'Help wanted' and 'Good first issue'.
 These can range from documentation to coding changes.
 We just ask that some issues are relatively accessible to contributors with less experience.
 - Attend one of the Coworking sessions to be available to offer advice or answer questions.
-- Have some availability before and after the Coworking event to respond via GitHub to issues, comments, or PRs which may arise from contributors outside of the two-hour coworking slot.
+- Have some availability before and after the Coworking event to respond via GitHub and Slack to issues, comments, or PRs which may arise from contributors outside of the two-hour coworking slot.

 If you participate, you can also expect that